ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-for-woocommerce.md

 2. **Customer is redirected to an external page:**

    On this page, the customer completes tasks such as signing or confirming the payment.
-During this process, the order is already created in WooCommerce and is automatically set to "Pending Payment," which is the default initial status for an order.
+During this process, the order is already created in WooCommerce and is automatically set to "Pending Payment", which is the default initial status for an order.

 3. **No further action occurs until the payment is completed:**

-   Once the customer returns to the "Thank You" page, the WooCommerce order is updated to "Processing."
+   Once the customer returns to the "Thank You" page, the WooCommerce order is updated to "Processing".
 At this point, WooCommerce automatically sends the first confirmation email to the customer.

 ### Alternative Scenario: